Triamterene and Hydrochlorothiazide CapsulesPronunciation

 Drug/Laboratory Test Interactions

-Triamterene and quinidine have similar fluorescence spectra; thus, triamterene and hydrochlorothiazide will interfere with the fluorescent measurement of quinidine.
+Triamterene and quinidine have similar fluorescence spectra; thus, Triamterene and Hydrochlorothiazide Capsules, USP will interfere with the fluorescent measurement of quinidine.

 Carcinogenesis, Mutagenesis, Impairment of Fertility

-Long-term studies have not been conducted with the triamterene/hydrochlorothiazide combination, or with triamterene alone.
+Carcinogenesis: Long-term studies have not been conducted with Triamterene and Hydrochlorothiazide Capsules, USP (the triamterene/hydrochlorothiazide combination), or with triamterene alone.

-Two-year feeding studies in mice and rats, conducted under the auspices of the National Toxicology Program (NTP), treated mice and rats with doses of hydrochlorothiazide up to 600 and 100 mg/kg/day, respectively.
-On a body-weight basis, these doses are 600 times (in mice) and 100 times (in rats) the Maximum Recommended Human Dose (MRHD) for the hydrochlorothiazide component of Triamterene and Hydrochlorothiazide Capsules at 50 mg/day (or 1 mg/kg/day based on 50 kg individuals).
+Hydrochlorothiazide: Two-year feeding studies in mice and rats, conducted under the auspices of the National Toxicology Program (NTP), treated mice and rats with doses of hydrochlorothiazide up to 600 and 100 mg/kg/day, respectively.
+On a body-weight basis, these doses are 600 times (in mice) and 100 times (in rats) the Maximum Recommended Human Dose (MRHD) for the hydrochlorothiazide= component of Triamterene and Hydrochlorothiazide Capsules, USP at 50 mg/day (or 1.0 mg/kg/day based on 50 kg individuals).
 On the basis of body-surface area, these doses are 56 times (in mice) and 21 times (in rats) the MRHD.
 These studies uncovered no evidence of carcinogenic potential of hydrochlorothiazide in rats or female mice, but there was equivocal evidence of hepatocarcinogenicity in male mice.

-Studies of the mutagenic potential of the triamterene/ hydrochlorothiazide combination, or of triamterene alone have not been performed.
+Mutagenesis: Studies of the mutagenic potential of Triamterene and Hydrochlorothiazide Capsules, USP (the triamterene/hydrochlorothiazide combination), or of triamterene alone have not been performed.

-Studies of the effects of the triamterene/hydrochlorothiazide combination, or of triamterene alone on animal reproductive function have not been conducted.
+Impairment of Fertility: Studies of the effects of Triamterene and Hydrochlorothiazide Capsules, USP (the triamterene/hydrochlorothiazide combination), or of triamterene alone on animal reproductive function have not been conducted.

-The safe use of Triamterene and Hydrochlorothiazide Capsules in pregnancy has not been established since there are no adequate and well-controlled studies with triamterene and hydrochlorothiazide in pregnant women.
-Triamterene and Hydrochlorothiazide Capsules should be used during pregnancy only if the potential benefit justifies the risk to the fetus.
+The safe use of Triamterene and Hydrochlorothiazide Capsules, USP in pregnancy has not been established since there are no adequate and well-controlled studies with Triamterene and Hydrochlorothiazide Capsules, USP in pregnant women.
+Triamterene and Hydrochlorothiazide Capsules, USP should be used during pregnancy only if the potential benefit justifies the risk to the fetus.

 Because animal reproduction studies are not always predictive of human response, this drug should be used during pregnancy only if clearly needed.

-Hydrochlorothiazide was orally administered to pregnant mice and rats during respective periods of major organogenesis at doses up to 3000 and 1000 mg/kg/day, respectively.
-At these doses, which are multiples of the MRHD equal to 3000 for mice and 1000 for rats, based on body-weight, and equal to 282 for mice and 206 for rats, based on body-surface area, there was no evidence of harm to the fetus.
+Hydrochlorothiazide: Hydrochlorothiazide was orally administered to pregnant mice and rats during respective periods of major organogenesis at doses up to 3,000 and 1,000 mg/kg/day, respectively.
+At these doses, which are multiples of the MRHD equal to 3,000 for mice and 1,000 for rats, based on body-weight, and equal to 282 for mice and 206 for rats, based on body-surface area, there was no evidence of harm to the fetus.

 There are, however, no adequate and well-controlled studies in pregnant women.
 Because animal reproduction studies are not always predictive of human response, this drug should be used during pregnancy only if clearly needed.